Starfield - Best Starting Builds

 Credit: Bethesda

 Bethesda’s games are known for their in-depth customization systems, allowing for some incredible builds.
-Therefore, we have similar expectations for the builds in Starfield.
-If you find yourself overwhelmed by the sheer amount of backgrounds, skills, traits, and weapons in the game and can’t figure out what build you should go for, worry not.
+You can have similar expectations for the builds in Starfield.
+Worry not if you find yourself overwhelmed by the sheer amount of backgrounds, skills, traits, and weapons in the game and can’t figure out what build you should go for.
 Here is our guide for the best starting builds in Starfield.

-Starfield potentially has limitless builds that drastically change how to approach combat and character interactions.
-Playing each time with a different build feels refreshing, giving you an entirely new perspective on the game.
+Starfield has various builds that drastically change how to approach combat and character interactions.
+Playing each time with a different build feels refreshing, giving you a new perspective on the game.
 However, you want to ensure that the first build you try makes the game more approachable and engaging.
 Check out our recommendations for starting builds here!

 While you're here, check out our Starfield food & drink guide, list of planets and all weapons.